- Online Services User Agreement

 In addition to this privacy notice, we may provide additional notices to you regarding specific advertising or other initiatives.
 These notices will describe the initiatives in greater detail and may, as appropriate, contain information you can use to choose to participate, or not participate, in these initiatives.

-B. How does Bright House use customer information?
+B. How does Spectrum use customer information?

 - confirm you are receiving the level(s) of service requested and are properly billed;